nykygit/sql-data-sucker/README.md

 ### Industry Terms
 - Report Viewer - The people who view reports.
 - Report Developer - The people who develop reports.
+- Data Scientist - The Report Developers who enjoy math in particular.
+- Data Engineer - The guy who made this.
 - Data Catalog - All database names, object names, and meta data.
 No sample data.
+Used by Report Developers to develop a Data Dictionary.
-- Data Dictionary - Business Definitions applied to the Data Catalog.
+- Data Dictionary - Business definitions applied to the Data Catalog.
+Identification of data.
-- Sample Data - A subset of data to help better identify what data exists.
+- Sample Data - A subset of data from an object in Data Catalog to better identify what data exists.
+Useful if you don't necessarily need to pull all the data in a large table.
 - SQL Linked Servers - SQL Server technology/feature for connecting to remote servers.

 ### SQL Data Sucker Terms